pquaicoe7/JOJO-Hotels/README.md

 ============================

 A complete hotel booking and management system built with PHP and MySQL.
-The project includes AI-powered room recommendations, chatbot support, hotel pickup with Google Maps API, Paystack payment integration, and an admin dashboard with analytics.
+The project includes AI-powered room recommendations, chatbot support, virtual room tours, hotel pickup with Google Maps API, Paystack payment integration, and an admin dashboard with analytics.

 ------------------------------------------------------------